itzzkratos/Duty-System/README.md

 This FiveM duty system allows players to clock in and out while keeping track of their duty time.
 Designed for role-playing servers, it integrates seamlessly with Discord for notifications and logging.

+# Script Install

+- Drag and drop the script **Duty-System** into your resources
+- Ensure the resoure in your server.cfg **"ensure Duty-System"**
+- Configure Script!
+Head over to server_config.lua and set it up to your liking
+- If you have a issue or need any support with this script, head over to our Discord - https://discord.gg/zJHHJhwQ

 ## Features:
 - **Clock In/Out**: Players can easily start and end their duty shifts.
 - **Duty Notifications**: Automatic messages sent to a specified Discord channel when players clock in or out.